-To turn ON or OFF the ability to start temp basals, or to change between specifying the temp basal as a percentage or in U/hr, see page 132.
+To turn on or off the ability to start temp basals, or to change between specifying the temp basal as a percentage or in U/hr, see page 132.

 Tip: By default, the Omnipod 5 App or Pod sounds a tone at the beginning and end of a temp basal and every 60 minutes while a temp basal is running.
-To turn these ON or OFF, see "13.3.
-Sounds and Vibrations" on page 157.